San Juan County, Colorado: Politics

 In the era of William Jennings Bryan, San Juan County strongly favored the Democratic Party: no Republican managed to carry the county between 1892 and 1916, and it was even one of the few northern or western counties to vote for Alton B. Parker in 1904.
 It remained a Democratic-leaning county until the 1960s but then turned towards the Republican Party in subsequent decades.
 No Democratic presidential nominee won San Juan County between 1968 and 2000, although it was one of fifteen rural or remote counties to give a plurality to Ross Perot in 1992.
 Since John Kerry carried the county for his party for the first time in four decades at the 2004 election, San Juan County has voted Democratic at the last five Presidential elections.
+After 2016, the county shifted even more heavily Democratic than before, with Joe Biden and Kamala Harris each subsequently receiving the highest percentage of the vote for Democrats since the 1964 Democratic national landslide.